Rrawla2/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.

+    Express Middleware and Environment variables

 - [ ] Describe Middleware?

+    Middleware is a set of functions that are executed from top to bottom in the order they are introduced.

 - [ ] Describe a Resource?

+    A Resource is data/information we're trying to gain access to.

 - [ ] What can the API return to help clients know if a request was successful?

+    The API can return a successful message(200) plus the data that is requested if it's successful.

 - [ ] How can we partition our application into sub-applications?

+    We can set up separate routes for different parts of the application.
+Example is separating a User route from a Comment route since they don't return the same data.

 ## Minimum Viable Product